EvictionLab/eviction-lab-website/content/updates/research/disrupting-the-eviction-system/index.md

 in_index: true
 title: "Disrupting the Eviction System: Tenant Right to Counsel"
 date: 2025-04-08T15:28:51.756Z
-postauthorname: Emily A. Benfer, Peter Hepburn, Valerie Nazarro, Leah Robinson, Jamila Michener & Danya E. Keene
+postauthorname: Emily A. Benfer, Peter Hepburn, Valerie Nazarro, Leah Robinson, Jamila Michener, and Danya E. Keene
 description: As a growing number of jurisdictions consider adopting RTC—and as researchers seek to analyze the effects of such programs—it is critical to understand their challenges and the keys to their success.
-Here, we highlight five key findings.
+Here we highlight five key findings.
 listSummary: As a growing number of jurisdictions consider adopting RTC—and as researchers seek to analyze the effects of such programs—it is critical to understand their challenges and the keys to their success.
-Here, we highlight five key findings.
+Here we highlight five key findings.
 socialDescription: As a growing number of jurisdictions consider adopting RTC—and as researchers seek to analyze the effects of such programs—it is critical to understand their challenges and the keys to their success.
-Here, we highlight five key findings.
+Here we highlight five key findings.
 postauthortitle: The Eviction Lab
 authorpic: /images/bios/elab_thumb_sm.jpg
 fbImage: todo.jpg